PostHog/posthog.com/contents/handbook/company/team/lottie-coxon.md

 - I love a good goofy joke so please humour me with your wit and charm - it really brightens my day.

-- I, similarly to a golden retriever, think that everyone is great- no need to win me over.
+- I, similarly to a golden retriever, think that everyone is great - no need to win me over.

 - I catergorically love my personal time, as should everyone else, so I don't reply before 9am, after 6:30pm and never on weekends.